-Children and Learning Committee
+1. Children and Learning Committee

-(1) The functions of the Council as education authority, within the terms of the relevant legislation.

-- (2) All matters relating to residential and community services for children and young people. - (3) Fostering and adoption services. - (4) Youth justice service. - (5) Child protection services. - (6) To receive reports from the Chief Social Work Officer. - (7) Strategic oversight of relevant sections of the People Directorate. - (8) Strategic oversight of all developments relevant to children and young people. - (9) To consider recommendations from the Social Work Complaints Review Committee, insofar as they relate to the provision of services for children and young people by the Social Work and Health Service.
+- (1) The functions of the Council as education authority, within the terms of the relevant legislation. - (2) All matters relating to residential and community services for children and young people. - (3) Fostering and adoption services. - (4) Youth justice service. - \(5) Child protection services. - (46) To receive reports from the Chief Social Work Officer. - (75) Strategic oversight of relevant sections of the People DirectorateCouncil. - (68) Strategic oversight of all developments relevant to children and young people.